-- Around three-quarters of individuals in a state prison or local jail who suffer from a mental illness also struggle with substance abuse, and the opposite is also true, the National Institute of Health (NIH) publishes.
+- Around three-quarters of individuals in a state prison or local jail who suffer from a mental illness also struggle with substance abuse, and the opposite is also true.

 Overall, there was no single commonality or group of commonalities to help pinpoint specific risk factors for addiction.
 However, there are certain risk factors for addiction that have emerged:

 - Certain brain characteristics that can make someone more vulnerable to addictive substances than the average person